SlayksWood/SlayksWood/README.md

 ## Languages and Tools

-## Some interested issues and suggestions
+## Some interesting issues and suggestions

 Due fact that when we moved to another bugreport system I can't link them here, I'd like to add links to some my old bug reports and some my old suggestions that I created a couple years ago.
 You can also see another my bug reports [here](https://github.com/StrangeLoopGames/EcoIssues/issues/created_by/SlayksWood).
 - [Minimap navigation QOL](https://github.com/StrangeLoopGames/EcoIssues/issues/20058)